rabbitmq/rabbitmq-website/site/logging.md

  * Advanced configuration topics (custom log handlers, sinks, etc)

 As of 3.7.0 RabbitMQ uses the [Lager](https://github.com/erlang-lager/lager) logging library under the hood.
-The library supports logging to a file, console or a Syslog endpoint and provides a fair amount of flexibility when it comes to configuration.
+The library supports logging to a file, console or a number of other sources via 3rd party plugins and provides a fair amount of flexibility when it comes to configuration.

 ## Log File Location